 Cardiac transplantation is the treatment of choice for many patients with end-stage heart failure (HF) who remain symptomatic despite optimal medical therapy.
-Risk stratification of patients with end stage heart failure is pivotal for transplant candidate selection.
+Risk stratification of patients with end stage HF is pivotal for transplant candidate selection.
 The primary indications for cardiac transplantation along with the specific inclusion and exclusion criteria are discussed here.

 Prognosis after cardiac transplantation and treatment of refractory HF are discussed separately.
 (See "Prognosis after cardiac transplantation" and "Management of refractory heart failure".)